American occupation zone in Germany: Media

 Following the complete closure of all Nazi German media, the launch and operation of completely new newspaper titles began by licensing carefully selected Germans as publishers.
-Licenses were granted to Germans not involved in Nazi propaganda to establish those newspapers, including Frankfurter Rundschau (August 1945), Der Tagesspiegel (Berlin; September 1945), and Süddeutsche Zeitung (Munich; October 1945).
+Licenses were only granted to Germans not involved in Nazi propaganda to establish those newspapers, including Frankfurter Rundschau, Der Tagesspiegel, and Süddeutsche Zeitung.

-Radio stations were run by the military government.
-Unlike the French and British zones, which each established a single channel (SWF and NWDR respectively), the Americans established several broadcasters, in line with the system of local radio broadcasters in the United States: Bayerischer Rundfunk (BR, initially Radio München), Radio Bremen, Hessischer Rundfunk (HR, initially Radio Frankfurt), and Süddeutscher Rundfunk (SDR, initially Radio Stuttgart).
-The RIAS in West-Berlin remained a radio station under U.S. control.
+Radio stations were run by the military government via the Information Control Division Unlike the French and British zones, which each established a single channel (SWF and NWDR respectively), the Americans established several broadcasters, in line with the system of local radio broadcasters in the United States: Bayerischer Rundfunk (BR, initially Radio München), Radio Bremen, Hessischer Rundfunk (HR, initially Radio Frankfurt), and Süddeutscher Rundfunk (SDR, initially Radio Stuttgart).
+The radio station Rundfunk im amerikanischen Sektor ("Radio in the American Sector" or RIAS) was established and run by the military government, and remained under U.S. control for the duration of the Cold War.

 Transport

 From 22 September 1945, there were three long-distance train services operating in the American occupation zone, for the first time since the end of the war.
 All three routes travelled from Frankfurt am Main and were third class only: